 - the trip is considered University business

-- and they will only be driving in Macomb or to University-owned properties within a 30 mile radius of the Macomb Campus.
+- and they will only be driving within a 30 mile radius of the home campus.

 All drivers must present a valid U. S. driver’s license at the time of vehicle dispatch (Information about international driving permits/licenses).
-Drivers of 15-passenger vans must be 21 years of age or older and successfully completed the 15-passenger van training program prior to vehicle dispatch.
+Drivers of 12- and 15-passenger vans must be 21 years of age or older and successfully completed the van training program prior to vehicle dispatch.

 To obtain vice presidential approval, submit a written request to the appropriate vice president, along with an explanation outlining the benefit or need for a student to drive the vehicle or for a spouse or non-employee to ride in the vehicle.
-Please request that your vice president forward the approval to WD-Oster@wiu.edu in the Vice President for Administrative Services office, with an additional copy going to HA-Cox@wiu.edu in Transportation Services.
-All of this can be done through email.
-Because of the extra steps necessary for travel of this nature, requests should be submitted at least three weeks prior to the trip.
+Please request that your vice president forward the approval to WD-Oster@wiu.edu in the Vice President for Administrative Services office, with an additional copy going to Transportation Services at email@example.com.
+Due to the extra steps necessary for travel of this nature, requests should be submitted at least three weeks prior to the trip.
 Once approval is obtained, follow the regular requisition process.